 Everything is Somewhere undertakes a wide variety of mapping work and no surprise that the company name hints at this.
 Mapping and location data is now part of our daily lives which people interact with every day.
 For most this will be via computer or smart phone use and a significant number of "Apps" use location data to ascertain where you are or places you want to visit.
 Everything is Somewhere focuses on two areas of mapping, property and business releated data.
 For anyone engaged in property maps and plans they are essential and core to its management.
 For business uses the ability to have what is often tabular data displayed on a map brings a new dimension to that information.
-Maps can be created at any scale and cotain any amount of information.
-In simple terms the maps is made up of layers of information and each layer can contain additional information.
-An example is a map shows areas of land owen and for each area data could include date pruchased, price, seller, covenants etc.
+Maps can be created at any scale and contain any amount of information.
+In simple terms the maps is made up of layers of information and each layer can contain additional attributes.

 The plan adjacent shows a topographical survey overlaid with site infrastructure, in this case drainage and elctrical supply assets.
 Historically this information was held in a variety of hard copy formats all at varying scales and quality.